oracle/python-oracledb/README.md

 # python-oracledb

-Python-oracledb is the widely used, open-source [Python][python] extension module allowing Python programs to connect to [Oracle Database][oracledb].
+The python-oracledb driver is the widely used, open-source [Python][python] extension module allowing Python programs to connect directly to [Oracle Database][oracledb] with no extra libraries needed.
+The module is built with Cython for safety and speed.
+It is lightweight and high-performance.
+It is stable, well tested, and has comprehensive [documentation][documentation].
+The module is maintained by Oracle.

 The module conforms to the [Python Database API 2.0 specification][pep249] with a considerable number of additions and a couple of minor exclusions, see the [feature list][features].
-It is maintained by Oracle.

-Python-oracledb is used for executing SQL and PL/SQL; for working with data frames; for calling NoSQL-style document APIs; for receiving database notifications and messages; and for starting and stopping the database.
-It has features for fast data loading, high availability, and security.
 It is used by many Python frameworks, SQL generators, ORMs, and libraries.

+Python-oracledb has a rich feature set which is easy to use.
+It gives you control over SQL and PL/SQL statement execution; for working with data frames;
+for fast data ingestion; for calling NoSQL-style document APIs; for message queueing; for receiving database notifications; and for starting and stopping the database.
+It also has high availability and security features.
 Synchronous and [concurrent][concurrent] coding styles are supported.
 Database operations can optionally be [pipelined][pipelining].

 Python-oracledb is the successor to the now obsolete cx_Oracle driver.